Cifas Marker Removal Solicitor

 Can Cifas markers be removed?

 Yes, in some cases it is possible to have your Cifas marker removed.
-Please contact a solicitor today to discuss your individual case and requirements.
+Please contact a solicitor today to discuss your individual case and whether you may be able to remove the marker.

 -